-- When a new window opens of pumping into select whether the user or a group or click on the advanced option once again which is present on the bottom left corner of the Window.
+- When a new window opens, select whether the user or a group or click on the advanced option once again, which is present in the bottom left corner of the Window.

-- From the advanced settings, you need to click on the button that says find now.
+- You need to click the button from the advanced settings that says find now.

-A bunch of names and the folders are stored.
+A bunch of names and folders are stored.
 You can see them in the box that says search results.
-Select the result that says everyone and selects the ok button.
+Select the result that says everyone and select the OK button.

-No, you need to head over to the admissions tab and click on the add button below.
-Next, you need to click on the link with search select a principal.
-There you have to perform the same steps by clicking on the advanced button and selecting everyone from the find now button.
+No, you need to head to the admissions tab and click the add button below.
+Next, you need to click on the link with the search and select a principal.
+You must perform the same steps by clicking the advanced button and selecting everyone from the find now button.

-Now you can send type to allow and then check the box for full control option.
-After you are done, click on the ok button to save the changes you have made.
-Now you should be able to delete or modify the file it is designated location without any Access denied error.
-Hope this might solve You Need Permission to Perform This Action problem.
+Now you can send type to allow and then check the box for the full control option.
+After you finish, click the OK button to save your changes.
+Now, you should be able to delete or modify the file in its designated location without any Access denied error.
+Hope this might solve your need for Permission to Perform This Action problem.

 Registry Hack using InstallTakeOwnership.reg file

-Now, this might come as a surprise to you, but Windows is not exactly as robust of an operating system as you think it is.
-What I mean to say is that there is stress office operating system are pretty easy to modify.
-So in this method, we will see how to use the registry to give yourself the rightful authority over a particular file with the help of a third party tool.
+Now, this might come as a surprise to you, but Windows is not precisely as robust of an operating system as you think it is.
+I mean, there is a stress office operating system that is pretty easy to modify.
+So, in this method, we will see how to use the registry to give yourself the rightful authority over a particular file with the help of a third-party tool.

-- To do this cover your first after download a Zip file to your Windows computer.
-Assuming that you are the administrator of the computer which you are using, download the zip from here.
+- To do this, cover your first after downloading a Zip file to your Windows computer.
+If you are the administrator of the computer you are using, download the zip from here.

-- Double click and open the file which says InstallTakeOwnership.reg to install the registry hack.
+- Double-click and open the file that says InstallTakeOwnership.reg to install the registry hack.

-What additional registry file Window does is that it will add a new context Menu option in the right-click menu of your computer which will be labeled as taking ownership.
-So now, it becomes super easy to get access to any of the file that you want to open or modify without having to change the permission of the entire directory, as I mentioned earlier.
+An additional registry file Window adds a new context Menu option in the right-click menu of your computer, which will be labeled as taking ownership.
+So now, it becomes super easy to access any file you want to open or modify without having to change the permission of the entire directory, as I mentioned earlier.

-Are you wondering why I did not mention this option before on the list?
-It is because this method may not always work on all systems at all times!
+Are you wondering why I did not mention this option on the list?
+This is because this method may not always work on all systems!
 There is always a catch, isn’t there?
 But it only takes a little time to realize that, so you might as well give this one a shot.

-Now, all you need to do is head over to the same file which you try to ask earlier and right click on it and select take ownership from the context menu.
-This should hopefully fix the message which says “you need permission to perform this action”.
+Now, all you need to do is head over to the same file you tried to ask earlier, right-click on it, and select take ownership from the context menu.
+This should hopefully fix the message which says, “You need permission to perform this action.”

-So now, maybe you are done with this take ownership thing, and you want to remove it from the context menu.
-You can do that easily as well without you an opening the registry editor, simply by double-clicking on the second file in the same Zip that you downloaded, named something like RemoveTakeOwnership.reg.
+So now, maybe you are done with this take ownership thing and want to remove it from the context menu.
+You can do that easily without opening the registry editor, simply by double-clicking on the second file in the same Zip you downloaded, named something like RemoveTakeOwnership.reg.
 It’s like the virus and the cure in the same package!

 Try booting into Safe Mode

-Sometimes, the other software which is installed on your Windows operating system is the culprit behind this error message.
-Is only one easy way to figure it out.
+Sometimes, the other software installed on your Windows operating system is the culprit behind this error message.
+There is only one easy way to figure it out.
 You need to boot your system into safe mode.

-In case you don’t know what a safe mode is it is a mode of operation where only the necessary and beaten operating system specific files and processes will be running in the background without any third party programs in memory.
+Suppose you don’t know what a safe mode is.
+In that case, it is an operation where only the necessary and beaten operating system-specific files and processes will run in the background without any third-party programs in memory.

-If this issue regarding the file permission being unavailable is being caused by some third party app for service cutting into safe mode and retrying the same modification that you did will clarify whether or not the issue is caused by a third-party software.
+Suppose this issue regarding the unavailable file permission is caused by some third-party app for service cutting into safe mode and retrying the same modification you did.
+In that case, it will clarify whether or not third-party software causes the issue.

-One very simple way to boot into safe mode on your Windows system is by holding down the shift key while simultaneously selecting the restart option in the shutdown menu (or the power menu) of your system.
+One straightforward way to boot into safe mode on your Windows system is by holding down the shift key while selecting the restart option in your system’s shutdown menu (or the power menu).
 Once the computer reboots, a blue screen with options is visible.
-Don’t worry, this is not a blue screen of death, but more like a blue screen of life!
+Don’t worry.
+This is not a blue screen of death but more like a blue screen of life!
 Do I need to stop with these nerd jokes, eh?

-You have registered on the screen; you need to click the troubleshoot option and then select the advanced options from the next screen.
-After that, you need to select the start-up settings and then press the restart button.
+You have registered on the screen; click the troubleshooting option and select the advanced options from the next screen.
+Afterward, you must choose the start-up settings and press the restart button.
 Now, your Windows system will reboot.
-After which, you need to press the F4 key to enable the secure boot mode.
-This will hopefully fix “You Need Permission to Perform This Action” issue that you were facing earlier.
+After that, press the F4 key to enable the secure boot mode.
+This will hopefully fix the “You Need Permission to Perform This Action” issue you faced earlier.

 So there you have it.
-These are some of the most effective methods by which you can fix “You Need Permission to Perform This Action” error message on your Windows computer.
-Among all these, I highly recommend the registry hack method which adds an option to the right-click context menu.
-If you don’t get success in one of the methods keep trying with the other ones until you get results.
+These are some of the most effective methods by which you can fix the “You Need Permission to Perform This Action” error message on your Windows computer.
+Among all these, I highly recommend the registry hack method, which adds an option to the right-click context menu.
+If you don’t succeed in one way, keep trying with the others until you get results.
 Best of luck!